ypid/seafile-wiki/Garbage-Collecting-Unused-Blocks-on-Seafile-Server.md

     seafserv-gc -c /data/haiwen/ccnet -d /data/haiwen/seafile-data --dry-run

 It will show you the total block number vs. the number of blocks to be removed.

+If the metadata of some libraries are damaged on the server, the GC program would stop proceeding because it can't tell whether a block is used by some damaged libraries or not.
+If you don't want to keep the data of the damaged library, you can run GC with --ignore-errors or -i option

+    seafserv-gc -c /data/haiwen/ccnet -d /data/haiwen/seafile-data --ignore-errors

+This will mask the blocks of the damaged libraries as unused and delete them.